What is Title I?

-Title I, Part A is a part of the Elementary and Secondary Act of 1965 (ESEA).
+Title I, Part A is a part of the Elementary and Secondary Act of 1965 (ESSA).
 Title I is the nation’s largest assistance program for schools.
 It provides funding for increasing student achievement in schools selected on the basis of the economic level of families in a school’s attendance zone.
 This support is to ensure that all children meet challenging State academic content and student academic achievement standards.

 Title I funds supplement local and state educational programs to ensure all students achieve in all academic areas.
 The Title I program offers a variety of services which may include additional teachers, support staff, extra time for instruction, resource materials, smaller classes, and additional training for staff.